-We created a step-by-step process to show you how to find your target audience, based on where you are now, and where you want to be in future campaigns.
+Follow this step-by-step process to identify your target audience, based on where you are now, and where you want to be in future campaigns.

-When you are identifying your target audience, it is important to also identify the features of your product or service.
+When you are identifying your target audience, it is important also to determine the features of your product or service.
 What needs does your product or service fulfill for a potential customer?
-How does your product or service differ from other product or services in your industry?
+How does your product or service differ from other products or services in your industry?
 Is your product more affordable?
 Is it more effective?
 You must take many of these things into account before figuring out who will be on the receiving end of your marketing efforts.
-Think about who might be interested and who may BENEFIT from having access to what you offer.
+Think about who might be interested and who may benefit from having access to what you offer.
 These are the people that will make up your target audience.

 Keep in mind when thinking about how to market to your target audience that today’s consumers don’t like to be “sold to.”
 They are much savvier than consumers of the past.
 Between television advertising, print ads and all the various forms of advertising on the internet, they’ve seen it all.
 They want to be informed and entertained.
 They want to be in control of their buying experience.
 By learning how to identify your target audience and marketing to that group, you are giving them that control.

 If you are already in business, defining your target audience can be as easy as looking at your best customers.
 Who are they, and what traits do they have in common?
 Do you have more success selling to a particular demographic?
 Who do you want to get in front of, and what do you already know about this group of people?